·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 Summary#

 Churn rate is the share of customers who left during a given period.
-Even without a clear "cancellation" in ecommerce, the phenomenon of repeat customers quietly thinning out is happening for sure.
-It progresses "quietly" because new inflow offsets the hole, averages and time lag smooth out the anomaly, and nobody tells you about payment failures.
-The first step to noticing it is tracking repeat-customer revenue separately, over time — not total revenue.
-Start by splitting revenue into new and repeat, and checking whether a decline has begun.
+Even without a clear "cancellation" in ecommerce, the phenomenon of repeat customers thinning out is happening for sure.
+It's hard to see because new inflow offsets the hole, averages and time lag smooth out the anomaly, and nobody tells you about payment failures.
+When new customers keep coming but revenue won't grow, the first step to noticing it is tracking repeat-customer revenue separately over time — not total revenue.

 References#